18F/18f.gsa.gov/_join/open-positions/acquisition-design-lead.md

 listed: true
 ---

 We're hiring a Design Lead GS-14 to help us build amazing products for our clients.
 This page includes key objectives for the role as well as the official job description.
-The [Duties]({{site.baseurl}}/join/acquisition-design-lead-gs14/#duties) and [Qualifications]({{site.baseurl}}/join/acquisition-technical-lead-gs14/#qualifications) on this page are specific to the GS14 level position.
+The [Duties]({{site.baseurl}}/join/acquisition-design-lead-gs14/#duties) and [Qualifications]({{site.baseurl}}/join/acquisition-technical-lead-gs14/#qualifications) on this page are specific to the GS-14 level position.
 You can apply at the bottom or learn more about the application process at [Joining 18F](https://18f.gsa.gov/join/#how-to-apply).

 **Please note: Innovation Specialist is the official government title for this Design Lead position.**

 ## Role Summary:

 ### Design Lead GS-14
-As a member of the Technology Transformation Service’s (TTS) Office of Acquisition (often referred to as the AcqStack team), a User Experience (UX) Design Lead possesses two key qualities: empathy for end users and an unflinching belief that Federal procurement can be joyful.
-The UX Design Lead will foster best practices in user-centered design within AcqStack and across  the Federal Government through advocacy and coaching.
+As a member of the Technology Transformation Service’s (TTS) Office of Acquisition (often referred to as the AcqStack team), a User Experience (UX) Design Lead possesses two key qualities: empathy for end users and an unflinching belief that federal procurement can be joyful.
+The UX Design Lead will foster best practices in user-centered design within AcqStack and across  the federal government through advocacy and coaching.

 UX leads in acquisition must be skilled in at least two UX sub-disciplines, but will likely identify most strongly with user research (both field research and usability testing).
 Other areas of proficiency may include interaction design and visual design.

-As a UX design lead, you’ll work as part of a focused, cross-functional team of other digital service specialists, all of them experts in design, product strategy, technical architecture, software engineering, data science, and procurement.
+As a UX design lead, you’ll work as part of a focused, cross-functional team of other digital service specialists with expertise in design, product strategy, technical architecture, software engineering, data science, and procurement.
 In addition, you will join the broader network of TTS, which includes over 200 digital specialists.

-If you believe that the Government can — and should — buy digital services with a focus on the user, this is the position for you.
+If you believe that the government can — and should — buy digital services with a focus on the user, this is the position for you.

 ## Key objectives